-The last step in planning our week is to come up with read alouds and guided reading books.
+The last step in planning our week was to come up with read alouds and guided reading books.
 Here are some of my favorites for the week.
-My group includes a range of readers from an end of 1st level to a 5th grade level, so I am pairing students up for practice.
-Last week we used a reader's theatre script about whales, and I plan to do another this week that includes the full group.
+My group included a range of readers from an end of 1st level to a 5th grade level, so I paired students up for fluency practice.
+We also worked in close reading passages and poetry as I mentioned.
+The kids really loved everything we did at “camp”.